 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4773, 5556):

-Insert the following at the end of 10.3.2.4:

-An HE AP may use the HE duration-based RTS threshold to configure the use of RTS/CTS initiated by a non-AP HE STA.

 TGax Editor: Change the paragraph below of this subclause as follows (and reclassify the content as a new subclause in 27 (see below) (#CID 4773, 5556):

-Insert a new subclause following 10.3.2.4:

-10.3.2.4a Duration-based RTS/CTS
+: (#4773, 5556)

+27.17 TXOP duration based RTS(#4773, 5556)

 In dense environments, managing RTS usage by an AP can help the overall interference situation since the AP may have better view of the network situation.
-To improve spectrum utilization, RTS usage should be duration-based, rather than length-based.10.3.5 Individually addressed MPDU transfer procedure
+To improve spectrum utilization, RTS usage should be TXOP duration based, rather than PSDU length based.

+An HE AP may set the TXOP Duration RTS Threshold subfield of HE Operation elements it transmits to a value less than 1023 to require the use of dot11TXOPDurationRTSThreshold by its associated STAs for enabling RTS/CTS exchanges.
+The AP may set the TXOP Duration RTS Threshold field to 1023 to not require the use of dot11TXOPDurationRTSThreshold by its associated STAs for enabling RTS/CTS exchanges.An HE non-AP STA shall set its dot11TXOPDurationRTSThreshold to the TXOP Duration RTS Threshold subfield in the most recently received HE Operation element sent by the AP to which the STA is associated.
+The dot11TXOPDurationRTSThreshold is not present at a non-HE non-AP STA.

+TXOP duration based RTS operation is disabled at a STA when dot11TXOPDurationRTSThreshold is either not present or is equal to 1023.
+TXOP duration based RTS is enabled at a STA when dot11TXOPDurationRTSThreshold is less than 1023.

+A non-AP STA shall use RTS/CTS exchange to obtain the TXOP when all the following conditions are met:

+The STA intends to transmit individually addressed frames to the HE AP or to a TDLS peer STA

+The TXOP duration is greater than or equal to 32 us * dot11TXOPDurationRTSThreshold

+dot11TXOPDurationRTSThreshold is not 1023(#4773, 5556)

+10.3.5 Individually addressed MPDU transfer procedure

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 4773, 5556):

-A When HE duration-based RTS is disabled, a STA using the DCF shall use an RTS/CTS exchange for individually addressed frames when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
-When HE duration-based RTS is enabled, a non-AP STA using the DCF or EDCA shall use an RTS/CTS exchange for individually addressed frames when the duration of the TXOP is greater than the duration threshold indicated by dot11DurationRTSThreshold.
-A STA may also use an RTS/CTS exchange for individually addressed frames when it is necessary to distribute the NAV or when it is necessary to establish protection (see 10.26 (Protection mechanisms)).
+A When TXOP duration based RTS is disabled, a STA using the DCF shall use an RTS/CTS exchange for individually addressed frames when the length of the PSDU is greater than the length threshold indicated by dot11RTSThreshold.
+When TXOP duration based RTS is enabled, a non-AP STA using the DCF or EDCA uses an RTS/CTS exchange as defined in 27.17 (TXOP duration based RTS). (#4773, 5556) A STA may also use an RTS/CTS exchange for individually addressed frames when it is necessary to distribute the NAV or when it is necessary to establish protection (see 10.26 (Protection mechanisms)).
 Otherwise a STA using the DCF shall not use the RTS/CTS exchange.

-If dot11RTSThreshold is 0 or dot11DurationRTSThreshold is 0, all MPDUs shall be delivered with the use of RTS/CTS.
-If dot11RTSThreshold is larger than the maximum PSDU length, all PSDUs shall be delivered without RTS/CTS exchanges.
+If dot11RTSThreshold is 0 or dot11TXOPDurationRTSThreshold is 0, all MPDUs shall be delivered with the use of RTS/CTS.
+If dot11RTSThreshold is larger than the maximum PSDU length, all PSDUs shall be delivered without RTS/CTS exchanges except when dot11TXOPDurationRTSThreshold is less than 1023 (see 27.17 (TXOP duration based RTS. (#4773, 5556)

 NOTE—A non-AP STA that transmits the MPDUs in an HE TB PPDU is exempt from these requirements.